PodcastsArtsLitReading - Original Short Stories and Classic Tales

 Plus de podcasts Arts

-Litreading delivers classic short stories—carefully selected, beautifully narrated, and updated every week.
+Litreading delivers classic and original short stories—carefully selected, beautifully narrated, and updated every week.
 From Poe to Twain, O. Henry to Wharton, each episode presents a complete tale in a clean, immersive performance lasting anywhere from a few minutes to an hour.
 These timeless stories are read with clarity, warmth, and just enough character to bring them fully to life.Litreading is part of Short Storyverses (shortstoryverses.com), a growing collection of podcasts devoted to exceptional storytelling.
 Explore New Tales Told—our companion series of original stories inspired by the tone and spirit of the classics; Season’s Readings to brighten your holidays any time of year; FRIGHTLY! for tales of terror; and Readastorus for for younger listeners.
 Search for all of these titles wherever you get your podcasts.
 Hosted on Acast.
 See acast.com/privacy for more information.

 Site web du podcast